ugovaretto-blogs/bwv1079/_posts/2021-09-30-local-functions.markdown

     InstanceID instance_;
 }
 ```

+The described access patterns is similar to the
+[PImpl](https://en.cppreference.com/w/cpp/language/pimpl) idiom but hiding even
+the instance address.

+Pre-allocating memory and populating the local store with instances and
+returning such instances at creation time allows to avoid allocations at
+run-time.

 Smart pointers and lock guards can be employed to allow the use of `static`
 instead of `thread_local` variables and sharing.